wifinigel/wiperf/mkdocs/docs/blog_neo3.md

 # Using the Neo3 as a wiperf Probe

+<span style="font-size: small; color:gray">*28th January 2021 - Author: Nigel Bowden*</span>

+Although I tend to recommend running wiperf on either a WLAN Pi or A Raspberry Pi, there is no reason you can't try running it up on other Linux-based small board computers.

+One of my favourite SBCs is the [Neo3  from Friendly Elec](https://www.friendlyarm.com/index.php?route=product/product&path=69&product_id=279){target=_blank}.
+It's a very compact, high performance unit.
+The only downside it has is that it does not have a wireless NIC if you wish to test over wireless.
+To fix this, you can use a Comfast CF-912AC USB adapter, which will give you a reasonably good 802.11ac, 2 stream connection.

+In this article, I'll run through the basic build process to get you going with wiperf using a Neo3 kit.
+To perform this build, you'll need:

+- [NanoPi Neo3-LTS](https://www.friendlyarm.com/index.php?route=product/product&path=69&product_id=279) (Select combo with case when purchasing)
+- A 16Gb or better Micro SD card
+- A [CF-912AC USB wireless NIC](https://www.amazon.com/Comfast-CF-912AC-1200MBPS-Realtek-Network/dp/B01KX1M436/){target=_blank} (checkout eBay & Aliexpress for other sources)
+- Some kind of power source.
+The Neo3 needs a Type-C power connection (I use a phone charger with a USB-A to Type-C cable - the power requirements are quite low)
+- A USB to micro-SD adapter to burn the image (for example: https://www.amazon.com/Vanja-Adapter-Portable-Memory-Reader/dp/B00W02VHM6)
+- A copy of [balenaEtcher](https://www.balena.io/etcher/){target_blank} (free) to burn the image on to your SD card

 ![Probe Report](images/neo3.jpg)

+Here are the steps I followed to build wiperf on  Neo3:

 1. Go to the image download page for the Neo3 on the Armbian site: